tititg34/homebridge-homeassistant/README.md

 You can optionally whitelist the device types that are exposed to HomeKit with the `supported_types` array.
 Just remove a device type that you don't want and they will be ignored.

+### Using with self signed SSL certificates
+If you have set up SSL using a self signed certificate, you will need to start Homebridge after running `export NODE_TLS_REJECT_UNAUTHORIZED=0` to allow bypassing the Node.js certificate checks.

 ## Customization

 If there's an entity you'd like to hide from Homebridge, you can do that by adding a `homebridge_hidden` tag and setting it to `true` in your Home Assistant customization configuration.
 Again, this is set on the Home Assistant side. e.g.: